jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 |  +- runtimeDependencies
 |  +- manifest
 |  +- fatJar (customize produced fat/uber jar if any)
 |  +- compilation  (produce individual binary files from production sources.
-This includes resource processing, code generation, transpiling, post binary processing, ...)
+This includes resource processing, code generation, processing on .class files, ...)
 |  |  +- layout (where are located source and resource files)
 |  |  +- source generators (plugin mechanism for generating source files)
 |  |  +- dependencies   (stands for compile dependencies)